valters/play-acme-protocol/readme.md

 ## Dependencies

-The scala Play Framework Json library and the Nimbus JOSE + JWT Java library for JSON Web Tokens (JWT).
+The AcmeProtocol library depends on the scala Play Framework Json library and the Nimbus JOSE + JWT Java library for JSON Web Tokens (JWT).

 See also the build.sbt file.

 ## Status

-Just starting the project.
+Early stage of the project.

 Using scala 2.11.5 and java 1.8 SDK, with IntelliJ IDEA 14.

-To generate a new jar file from the source using sbt, type: sbt package
+To generate a new jar file from the source using sbt: sbt package

-To generate the scaladoc, type: sbt doc
+To generate the scaladoc:
+sbt doc